-Table 8.
-Classification of Transboundary Groundwater Areas for Water Quality and Quantity
+Table 9.
+Classification of Transboundary Groundwater Areas

-Groundwater Area RIF VI Class Rationale/Comments Quality Quantity Liard Sub-basin 1 2 1 Groundwater Quality: Information on the intrinsic vulnerability and risk from development are insufficient, however, significant numbers of oil and gas wells exist within Petitot Sub-basin 1 2 1 this area.
-Therefore, the Parties agree to classify a groundwater unit as a class 2 to allow for the development of a Learning Plan until adequate information is available.
-Groundwater Quantity: Available information such as well density and knowledge of water use indicate a low demand; Petitot Sub-basin 2 2 1 therefore, the Parties agree to classify the groundwater unit as a class 1.
+Groundwater RIM Class - RIM Class - Rationale/Comments area Quality Quantity NWT-YT Liard Sub-Basin Transboundary Waters 1 1 Groundwater Quality: Information on the intrinsic vulnerability and risk from development are insufficient; however, no oil and gas wells exist within this area.
+Therefore, the Parties agree to classify a groundwater unit as a class 1.
+Groundwater Quantity: Available information such as well density and knowledge of water use indicate a low demand; therefore, the Parties agree to classify the groundwater unit as a class 1.